Sebastian Junger: Career

 Junger began working as a freelance writer, often trying to publish articles on topics that interested him.
 He often took other jobs for temporary periods of time to support himself.
 Researching dangerous occupations as a topic, he became deeply engaged in learning about commercial fishing and its hazards.

 In 1997, with the success of his non-fiction book, The Perfect Storm, Junger was touted as a new Hemingway.
 His work stimulated renewed interest in adventure non-fiction.
 The book received a large pre-publication deal for movie rights, was on the New York Times bestseller list for a year in the hardback edition, and for two years in paperback.

 In 2000 Junger published an article "The Forensics of War," in Vanity Fair.
 He received a National Magazine Award for this.
 He continues to work there as a contributing editor.
 In early 2007, he reported from Nigeria on the subject of blood oil.
 With British photographer Tim Hetherington, Junger created The Other War: Afghanistan, produced with ABC News and Vanity Fair.
 It was shown on Nightline in September 2008 and the two men shared the DuPont-Columbia Award for broadcast journalism for the work.

 His book War (2010) revolves around a platoon of the US Army 173rd Airborne stationed in Afghanistan.

 Junger, along with Hetherington, used material gathered in the Korengal Valley of Afghanistan for the book and to create a related documentary feature Restrepo.
 The film was nominated for an Academy Award for Best Documentary Feature and won the Grand Jury Prize for a domestic documentary at the Sundance Film Festival in 2010.
 On April 27, 2011, Junger was presented with the "Leadership in Entertainment Award" by Iraq and Afghanistan Veterans of America (IAVA) for his work on Restrepo.

-Junger's book, Tribe: On Homecoming and Belonging, was published in May 2016.
+Junger's book, Tribe: On Homecoming and Belonging, was published in 2016.

 Junger has a chapter giving advice in Tim Ferriss' book Tools of Titans.

 His latest work Freedom, on the American ideal of the same name, was published by Simon & Schuster in 2021.

 While much of Junger's writing is subjective and participatory, he strives to maintain a neutral point of view and avoids contemporary political discussion, especially around frequent subjects like economic inequality and war.
 In 2021, he cited his "favorite quote" in an interview with The Guardian: "Journalists don't tell people what to think.
 They tell them what to think about."